 You MUST submit the HVAC installer's Manual J (system sizing) Calculation with the rebate form.
 If the HVAC contractor does not want to run a Manual J Calculation to properly size the system we recommend that you find another installer.
 The Manual J Calculation is the HVAC industry's own gold standard.

 Once you've submitted the rebate request form and related documents, the co-op will issue an electric bill credit of:

-See rebate form above for additional terms and conditions
+See rebate forms above for additional terms and conditions.

 Why investing in a heat pump water heater (HPWH) makes sense